This is the time of the performance appraisal!

 A performance review is also termed as performance appraisal, employee review, employee performance evaluation, employee appraisal.
 All of these terms state the same meaning.

 A performance review can be defined as a process to evaluate and measure employee performance and efficiency at work.
 Here the effectiveness of the employees are assessed and feedback is given to him to better his performance in the future.

-Few other things like wage hike, the requirement of the employees etc are also discussed in this process.
+A few other things like wage hike, the requirement of the employees, etc are also discussed in this process.

 A great rapport with your boss helps in attaining the deadlines in a fizzy and makes the workday go in an easy way.